apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

 To avoid concurrency issues, where we could garbage collect a blob at the same time a new reference to it appear, a `reference generation` notion will be added.
 The de-duplicating id of the blobs which before where constructed using only the hash of their content,  will now include this `reference generation` too.
-To avoid synchronisation issues, the `generation` will be time based.
+To avoid synchronization issues, the `generation` will be time based.

 So only blobs belonging to the `reference generation` `n-2` will be eligible for garbage collection to avoid